Serginho (footballer, born March 1995): Beijing Guoan

 On 2 February 2025, fellow Chinese Super League side Beijing Guoan announced that Serginho has completed the transfer to the club.
 Serginho chose to wear the number 7 shirt.
 He debuted on 29 March 2025 in a 1–1 draw against Chengdu Rongcheng for the club in matchday 3 of Chinese Super League.

 His first goal for the club, a header from a corner, came on 15 April 2025 in a 4–4 league draw against Wuhan Three Towns.

 International career

 Although Serginho was born in Brazil, he did not represent the nation internationally at any level.

 On 13 March 2025, Serginho became a naturalised citizen of China.
 He was subsequently called up by China national team in preparation for two of their 2026 FIFA World Cup qualifier matches against Saudi Arabia and Australia.
-He debuted for the China on 25 March 2025 in a 0–2 lost to Australia in the 2026 FIFA World Cup qualifier.
+He debuted for China on 25 March 2025 in a 0–2 lost to Australia in the 2026 FIFA World Cup qualifier.
 He came on as a substitute at half-time.

 Serginho was called up to the China's squad for the 2025 EAFF E-1 Football Championship where he featured in all of the matches.